Rates:

 15. Do I have to worry about seasickness?

 No, you don’t!
-Out of the Blue Yacht Charters recommends charters aboard Catamarans where seasickness is not common.
-These are heavy built and sturdy Yachts onboard generation yachts it can be like floating on a large air mattress!
+Out of the Blue Yacht Charters recommends charters aboard Catamarans and motor yachts where seasickness is not common.
+These are heavy built and sturdy yachts onboard generation yachts it can be like floating on a large air mattress!
 Rest assured, Catamarans are designed for comfort and stability!
 General rule is; the larger the yacht, the more stable.
 But it’s a good idea to prevent sea sickness with medication.
 However, to keep from getting drowsy and to fully enjoy your cruise.
 Other options we have found useful are the use of ginger candies and ginger additives in foods and there is also commercially available sea sickness bracelet’s that also help with this problem.
 No need to be nervous about it.

 16. What is provided for us on-board our Charter Yacht?